teambit/docs/docs/workflows/projects.md

 ## Benefits

-Bit lets teams gradually build a component collection by curating components from different projects and bringing them together.
+Bit lets teams gradually build a component scope by curating components from different projects and bringing them together.
 Bit lets many repositories to behave as if they are a mono-repo for sharing components across them.
 Bit introduces the following benefits:

 - No need to go a lengthy process of building and maintaining a shared library for UI components.
 - Share components that are already developed in existing projects.
 - No need to create an additional repository or package for the shared components.
-- Use bit.dev for a discovery portal for all components in collection, including a live playground and documentation.
+- Use bit.dev for a discovery portal for all components in scope, including a live playground and documentation.
 - Making changes to components code is possible from any project.
 - Local modifications for components in consuming projects can be kept and still merged with incoming updates.
 - Components can be installed using npm / yarn, so they fit the normal workflow of projects’ developers.